dnxware/dnxware-org/documentation/examples/custom-sd/README.md

 # Custom SD
-Custom SD is available via the file_sd adapter, which can be used to access SD mechanisms that are not included in official Prometheus releases.
-The sd adapter outputs a file that can be passed via your `prometheus.yml` as a `file_sd` file.
-This will allow you to pass your targets to Prometheus for scraping without having to use a static config.
+Custom SD is available via the file_sd adapter, which can be used to access SD mechanisms that are not included in official dnxware releases.
+The sd adapter outputs a file that can be passed via your `dnxware.yml` as a `file_sd` file.
+This will allow you to pass your targets to dnxware for scraping without having to use a static config.

 # Example